g4ngli0s/CTF/AlexCTF2017/CR2_many_times_secrets.md

 5 When the result from step 4 is readable text, we guess the English word and expand our crib search.
 6 If the result is not readable text, we try an XOR of the crib word at the next position.

-There is an implementation of this attack using Pythpn:
+There is an implementation of this attack using Python:

 https://github.com/Jwomers/many-time-pad-attack/blob/master/attack.py